 The return of Nokia

 Although Nokia didn't initially manage the smartphone foothold they were aiming for, it's safe to say the tech giant made an epic return in 2017.
-Early in the year the company showcased its recreation of the classic Nokia 3310 and three brand-new handsets: the Nokia 3, Nokia 5 and Nokia 6.
+Early in the 2017 the company showcased its recreation of the classic Nokia 3310 and three brand-new handsets: the Nokia 3, Nokia 5 and Nokia 6.
 Fast-forward to 2018 and flagship handsets such as Nokia 8 Sirocco also joined the family.

 Revolutionising retro tech, the new Nokia 3310 for 2017 got everyone in the tech world talking.
 Design-wise, the model still resembles the original with a few sleek tweaks.
 It's slimmer, offers a 2MP camera and comes in four colours - grey, blue, red and vibrant yellow.